trevortomesh/LLM-Guide/README.md

 ## Dr. T's LLM Policy:
 As my student you *are permitted* to use an LLM (such as ChatGPT) with the following restrictions:
 - Unless otherwise indicated, you must not use an LLM on quizzes or exams.
-- You must properly cite the user of an LLM (see sections 2 and 3 of the LLM Guide).
+- You must properly cite the use of an LLM (see sections 2 and 3 of the LLM Guide).
 - Your grade will reflect the amount (and quality) of original work you have put in.
-Even if you've cited your source(s) adequately, if you turn in an assignment that was completely LLM generated, **you will receive a zero**.
+Even if you've cited your source(s) adequately if you turn in an assignment that was completely LLM generated, **you will receive a zero**.
 - All submissions are subject (at my discretion) to scrutiny for evidence of LLM usage, even submissions that do not acknowledge the use of an LLM.
 - LLM use in violation of this policy is subject to academic penalty measures consistent with the UW system policy on plagiarism.

-In order to uphold the high academic integrity standards expected of a student at the University of Wisconsin - River Falls, you should familiarize yourself with the following guidelines pertaining to the use of LLM's:
+In order to uphold the high academic integrity standards expected of a student at the University of Wisconsin-River Falls, you should familiarize yourself with the following guidelines pertaining to the use of LLM's:

 ## 1) Be honest.
 The fundamental issue underlying most academic misconduct is dishonesty.
 Copying work from another student, commissioning another person to write a paper, and using an LLM to complete work without proper attribution are examples of dishonest behavior.
 The understanding when one submits an assignment or takes an exam or quiz is that the work being submitted has been done by the submitter unless noted otherwise.
-Without proper acknowledgment that this is not the case, a misrepresentation of the truth has been committed and therefore academic misconduct has been committed.
-If an LLM is used to any significant degree to complete a homework assignment, it should be acknowledged how the LLM was used, why it was used and where it was used.
+Without proper acknowledgment that this is not the case, a misrepresentation of the truth has been committed, and therefore academic misconduct has been committed.
+If an LLM is used to any significant degree to complete a homework assignment, it should be acknowledged how the LLM was used, why it was used, and where it was used.

 ## 2) Give credit.
 As with any source of knowledge that does not directly come from the author of a given piece, LLM's should be given credit as a source of knowledge.
 You may cite LLM's such as ChatGPT like so: